Get your free photography lesson plan

 Imagine this: You’re out in the field, capturing stunning landscapes with your camera, and you can’t help but feel a surge of excitement with every click of the shutter.

-As you review your images later, you notice something peculiar – a subtle yet annoying color fringing around the edges of certain objects.
+Reviewing your images later, you notice something peculiar – a subtle yet annoying color fringing around the edges of certain objects.

 What could be causing this visual distortion?